dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-create-multiple-subpaths-within-a-pathgeometry.md

  [!code-xaml[GeometrySample#38](~/samples/snippets/csharp/VS_Snippets_Wpf/GeometrySample/CS/pathgeometryexample.xaml#38)]

- The following example shows how to create multiple subpaths by using a <xref:System.Windows.Shapes.Path> and [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] attribute syntax.
+ The following example shows how to create multiple subpaths by using a <xref:System.Windows.Shapes.Path> and XAML attribute syntax.
 Each `M` creates a new subpath so that the example creates two subpaths that each draw a triangle.

  [!code-xaml[GeometrySample#58](~/samples/snippets/csharp/VS_Snippets_Wpf/GeometrySample/CS/geometryattributesyntaxexample.xaml#58)]